 Your senior cat seems hangrier than ever, is throwing up more than just hairballs, and is losing weight faster than the guy in Stephen King’s Thinner.
 Maybe they’re also chattier than usual and taking zoomies to the next level.
 Are they reliving their kitten glory days or is something else going on?
-Don’t chance it: read on for everything you need to know about feline hyperthyroid disease, more commonly known as hyperthyroidism in cats.
+Don’t chance it: Here’s everything you need to know about feline hyperthyroid disease, more commonly known as hyperthyroidism in cats.

 What is feline hyperthyroidism and why does it sound so scary?

 Bear with me for a brief science lesson: Cats have two glands in their necks that release thyroxine, or T4.
 Some thyroxine is converted into triiodothyronine, or T3, which are thyroid hormones that are important for metabolism, body temperature regulation, and behavior.
-Hyperthyroid disease is the overproduction of hormones by thyroid glands and is most often seen in cats over 10 years of age.
+Hyperthyroid disease is the overproduction of hormones by thyroid glands and is most often seen in cats over 10 years old.

 What happens when cats have hyperthyroidism?

 Cats with hyperthyroid disease often have subtle signs at the start of their disease, but can develop severe symptoms as the disease progresses.
 Symptoms of hyperthyroidism in cats include weight loss, increased thirst and hunger, vomiting, and behavioral changes, such as hyperactivity, aggression, and increased vocalization.
 Common complications seen in cats with hyperthyroidism include high blood pressure, kidney disease, and heart disease.